Echoesong/Project1-Tamagotchi/planning.md

 **Plan/pseudocode for next steps:**

-    1. Set some kind of state on the Tamagotchi to trigger a 'need' -Possible route: Make it so after x amt of time elapses (10 sec?) a random roll on an array is triggered.
+1. Set some kind of state on the Tamagotchi to trigger a 'need'
+    - Possible route: Make it so after x amt of time elapses (10 sec?) a random roll on an array is triggered.
 Value on array affects meter values (makes them decrease)
-        -Above is a Function(), needs to be written.
+    - Above is a Function(), needs to be written.
 If(x time elapses){roll on array, deduct roll from meter value}
 2. Based on state change from above Function() use meter values to affect Tamagotchi (i.e. increase meters again). when increaseValue() is called, increase meter values by X amount
 3. Event listeners to affect data on the js side.
 Button will call increaseValue() function above
 4. Render() function to affect DOM display

 **completion of above is likely MVP, don't stretch yourself too far too fast**

+# Daily plan: March 8

+1. Tamagotchi need triggers
+    - Per above, when called function will roll on an array, and the value will be deducted from Hunger or Happiness -To determine which meter is decreased, roll on another array with 2 values, one value corresponds to Hunger, the other to Happiness.
+2. Tamagotchi meter increase:
+    - When function is called, a value (static? random val from 1-2/1-3?), value will be added to Hunger or Happiness
+3. Tamagotchi health decrease:
+    - When called, health is decreased by 1